 - Music and movement for auditory processing and coordination

-Research in environmental psychology has demonstrated that both indoor and outdoor play environments contribute uniquely to child development.
+Research in environmental psychology has shown that both indoor and outdoor play environments contribute uniquely to child development.

 Outdoor Play: Nature’s Classroom

-Scientific studies have established that outdoor play provides essential benefits:
+Studies have found that outdoor play provides essential benefits:

 - Increased vitamin D synthesis